This edition of Oz is devoted to the Russian judicial system. We believe

 their life and career over again, if they had a chance.
 In the Country

-section, Sergey Kaluzhanov describes hard work of Russian
+of OZ section, Sergey Kaluzhanov describes hard work of Russian

 petty hemp dealers.